MrAnnix/MrAnnix.github.io/_posts/2025-11-08-spark-memory-fundamentals-executor-allocation.md

     style G fill:#ffe1ff
 </pre>

-#### 1. Reserved Memory (300 MB)
+#### 1. Reserved memory (300 MB)

 A **fixed 300 MB** is reserved for Spark's internal objects and system operations.
-This value is hardcoded in the Spark source code as `RESERVED_SYSTEM_MEMORY_BYTES` and ensures that Spark has enough space to function even under memory pressure.
+This value is hardcoded in the Spark source code as `RESERVED_SYSTEM_MEMORY_BYTES`.
+Think of it as Spark's safety net—it ensures that Spark has enough space to function even when things get tight.

 **Important**: If the executor memory is less than **1.5 times the reserved memory** (i.e., less than 450 MB), Spark will fail with a "please use larger heap size" error.
-This is a safety mechanism.
+Don't try to run Spark with tiny executors!

 The remaining memory after this reservation is called **usable memory**: